-The 1D X features a very wide native ISO range, going all the way up to 51,200, which promises a lot in terms of how well it will operate in low light.
-When shooting in low-light conditions, you will now have much better visibility of the autofocus points thanks to an upgrade to the camera’s firmware that came out in October 2012.
-If the firmware is not kept up to date, the points will be black (rather than the regular glowing red).
+The 1D X features an extensive native ISO range, up to 51,200, which promises a lot in terms of how well it will operate in low light.
+In addition, when shooting in low-light conditions, you will now have much better visibility of the autofocus points thanks to an upgrade to the camera’s firmware in October 2012.
+If the firmware is not updated, the points will be black (rather than the regular glowing red).

-Because the menu systems and settings are virtually identical, users who are already comfortable with the 5D Mark III will have no trouble transitioning to the 1D X. Dual joysticks, when operated, create a tactile feel that is both firm and responsive.
+Because the menu systems and settings are virtually identical, users already comfortable with the 5D Mark III will have no trouble transitioning to the 1D X. Dual joysticks, when operated, create a tactile feel that is both firm and responsive.
 The fact that you need to use two hands to switch between PASM shooting modes is one of the usability quirks that the camera has.
-You need one hand to click the mode button, and the other hand to turn a dial.
-The viewfinder is quite large, very bright, and very effective, and it provides complete coverage.
+You need one hand to click the mode button and the other to turn a dial.
+On the other hand, the viewfinder is quite large, bright, and practical, providing complete coverage.

-Displaying and modifying shooting choices is possible through both the top and back LED panels of a Canon camera.
-In addition, Canon has included an actuation (shutter) counter inside the menus, which means that you do not need to take the camera in for servicing in order to obtain this information.
+Displaying and modifying shooting choices is possible through a Canon camera’s top and back LED panels.
+In addition, Canon has included an actuation (shutter) counter inside the menus, meaning you do not need to take the camera in for servicing to obtain this information.

-Even though the 1D X is designed to work with a wireless transmitter as well as a GPS unit, we were not provided with either accessory in order to conduct this assessment.
+Even though the 1D X is designed to work with a wireless transmitter and a GPS unit, we were not provided with either accessory to conduct this assessment.
 In addition, the connectivity options should include a socket for a 3.5mm microphone, HDMI, a port for the remote control, and an Ethernet jack.
-It is true that there is no headphone jack on the 1D X, which makes it impossible to monitor audio while or after recording.
+However, there is no headphone jack on the 1D X, making monitoring audio during or after recording impossible.

 We will go through how to use the wired LAN feature of the 1D X in the next portion of this guide.
-Because a wireless adaptor was not made available to us, we are unable to comment on how well it works.
+Unfortunately, we cannot comment on how well it works because a wireless adaptor was not made available to us.
 Nevertheless, the functionality ought to be the same.